dglaude/Mouse_Jiggler_Trinket_M0/README.md

 4) Visual indication that it is activated or not
 5) (optional) Stealth mode
 6) Small and cheap (target is to run on Trinked M0 board)
+7) (not done yet) Must survive and continue to work if powered without the computer started
+8) (not done yet) Must survive and continue to work when the the computer is powed off then on

 Initial idea to (1)enable/disable from keyboard has been to use the scrol lock key to enable and disable the jiggling.
 This is possible because your computer send lock led status to all the keyboard connected, including your mouse jiggler.